-In accordance with County CEQA review requirements, an intensive pedestrian reconnaissance was conducted that employed a series of parallel survey transects spaced at 10-meter intervals to locate archaeological sites within the project.
-The archaeological survey of the project was conducted on January 13, 2020.
-The entire project was covered by the survey process and photographs were taken to document project conditions during the survey (see Section 4.2).
+In accordance with County CEQA review requirements, an intensive pedestrian reconnaissance was conducted that employed a series of parallel survey transects spaced at five to 10-meter intervals to locate archaeological sites within the project.
+The archaeological survey of the project site was conducted on September 3, 2021.
+The entire project site was covered by the survey process and photographs were taken to document project conditions during the survey (see Section 4.2).